Mikoyan MiG-35: Armament

-In January 2017, during a conference call with Russian President Vladimir Putin, Yuri Slyusar, president of the UAC, reported that the MiG-35 could possibly use a kind of laser weaponry in the future.
-Military trials of the laser are to proceed immediately after flight testing of the aircraft.
-However, there was doubt if Slyusar made a mistake by saying laser weaponry instead of laser-guided weapon.
+In January 2017, during a conference call with Russian president Vladimir Putin, Yuri Slyusar, president of the UAC, reported that the MiG-35 could possibly use a kind of laser weaponry in the future.
 The MiG-35 is also planned to be capable of launching the Kh-36 Grom-1 cruise missile, giving it a long-range strike capability that the MiG-29 does not possess.

 Cockpit

-The MiG-35 has a glass cockpit equipped with night-vision goggles, an additional display for the optical locator system, and a 3-equal-size color LCD multi-function display.
-The second-seat version of the MiG-35, the MiG-35D, has 4 LCD displays in its rear cockpit.
 The MiG-35D uses a tandem cockpit while single-seat versions of the MiG-35 uses the rear cockpit to store extra fuel, while retaining a two-seat canopy.